mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     ![ModelMergeExt generator](ModelMergeExt_generator.png){width="600px"}

     - map_ModelMerge maps $Q$ to a class which extends $E$ (here `ConceptMergeSpec`).
     - map_ModelMerge_extension will generate an extension for $Q$.
-It is a extension RootMapping which can be selected from the intention.
+It is an extension RootMapping which can be selected from the intention.

     ![ModelMergeExt root template](ModelMergeExt_root_template.png)